What Is a Quant?

 - PhD route — Mathematics, Physics, Statistics, Computer Science, or Financial Engineering.
 This remains the gold standard for research-heavy roles.

 - Master's route — MFE (Financial Engineering), Quantitative Finance, Statistics, Applied Mathematics.
 Faster entry, especially for quant developer and quant analyst roles.
+Compare programmes in our financial engineering degree guide.

 - Undergraduate + self-study — Increasingly viable for quant developer roles at prop trading firms, especially with strong competitive programming backgrounds.